Ferenc Kazinczy: Legal career (1783–1785)

-Inspector of education (1785-1790)
+Inspector of education (1785–1790)

 In August 1785, he traveled to Vienna to introduce himself to the Minister of Public Education, Gottfried van Swieten, and to request the inspectorate of the county schools of the following Counties: Szepes, Sáros, Zemplén, Ung, Bereg, Gömör, Torna, Abaúj, Borsod, Heves and the autonomies of Jászság és Kiskunság.
-On November 11 he was nominated for this position, which he held for five years.
+On November 11, he was nominated for this position, which he held for five years.

-From 1785 to 1790 Kazinczy was known as the "apostle of renewing Hungarian education".
-As a supervisor he had a well paid job and a wide range of power.
-But even his school-organizing practice turned him against the churches and his brothers of faith whom he had been friends with during the early eighties.
+From 1785 to 1790, Kazinczy was known as the "apostle of renewing Hungarian education".
+As a supervisor, he had a well-paid job and a wide range of power.
+But even his school-organizing practice turned him against the churches and his brothers of faith, whom he had been friends with during the early eighties.
 He lived in Kassa, travelled a lot in Upper and Eastern Hungary, established and controlled schools.
 His superiors were satisfied with him and his results.
 He took over 79 functioning schools as he started working in his position.
-This number rose rapidly to 124 of which 19 were common schools where pupils belonging to different denominations received state-funded joint education.
+This number rose rapidly to 124, of which 19 were common schools where pupils belonging to different denominations received state-funded joint education.

-Finally he finished the translations of Salomon Gessner's idylls and published them in one book with the title Gessner Idylliumi in 1788 in Kassa.
-Its preface dates back to summer 1785 and was written to Gedeon Ráday.
-During his demanding works on the book, which he did with great care, he could count on the help of the author, Salomon Gessner and, after his death, on the help of his widow.
+Finally, he finished the translations of Salomon Gessner's idylls and published them in one book with the title Gessner Idylliumi in 1788 in Kassa.
+Its preface dates back to the summer of 1785 and was written to Gedeon Ráday.
+During his demanding work on the book, which he did with great care, he could count on the help of the author, Salomon Gessner, and, after his death, on the help of his widow.
 It was Kazinczy's first world-famous translation and brought him recognition and appreciation abroad.
 He paid particular attention to the content and stylistic fidelity, accuracy, and musical rhythm of the language.

 Gessner's classical idyllic world expresses Friedrich Gottlieb Klopstock's sentimentality in a pseudo environment.
 His middle-class optimism keeps all disturbances away from its reader.
-Its Roccoco emotions are remotely related to Jean-Jacques Rousseau's world of thoughts, but it is rather a sweeter and simpler happiness offering version of that.
+Its Rococo emotions are remotely related to Jean-Jacques Rousseau's world of thoughts, but it is rather a sweeter and simpler happiness offering version of that.
 By turning away from civilization and retreating into the ancient beautiful times, Gessner criticizes society, but at the same time brings us into a middle-class ideal world.
 As an enlightened, emotionally educated young man, this feeling of life was no stranger to him, but he was particularly delighted with the sophisticated style of the work.